kislerdm/neon-sdk-go/README.md

     + [Commands](#commands)
 - [Contribution](#contribution)

-The SDK to manage [Neon Platform](https://neon.tech) programmatically.
+An SDK to manage the [Neon Platform](https://neon.tech) programmatically.

-> Neon is a fully managed serverless PostgreSQL with a generous free tier.
-Neon separates storage and compute and offers
+> Neon is a serverless Postgres platform designed to help you build reliable and scalable applications faster.
+Neon
-> modern developer features such as serverless, branching, bottomless storage, and more.
-Neon is open source and written
+> separates compute and storage to offer modern developer features such as autoscaling, branching, point-in-time restore,
-> in Rust.
+> and more.
+Neon is open source and written in Rust.

 Find more about Neon [here](https://neon.tech/docs/introduction/about/).